jbc-cp/csc202-assignments/projects/3/ass3a.md

 this file, if not otherwise stated.
 You should develop incrementally, building test cases for each function as it is implemented.

-### Count Occurrences: cnt_freq(filename)
+### Count Occurrences: cnt_freq(str)

-* Implement a function called cnt_freq(filename) that opens a text file with a given file name (passed as a string) and counts the frequency of occurrences of all the characters within that file.
-Use the built-in Python List data structure of size 256 for counting the occurrences of characters.
+* Implement a function called cnt_freq(str) that accepts a string and returns a numpy array that indicates the number of occurrences of each character in the string.
+Use a numpy array data structure of size 256 for counting the occurrences of characters.
 This will provide efficient access to a given position in the list.
-(In non-Python terminology you want an array.)
-You can assume that in the input text file there are only 8-bit characters resulting in a total of 256 possible character values.
+You can use the Python `ord` function to map characters (or, more precisely, strings of length one) to numeric values.
+You should discard all values larger than 255.
+  (These numbers will then be ASCII codes.)
   This function should return the 256 item list with the counts of occurrences.
 There can be issues with extra characters in some systems.
   * Suppose the file to be encoded contained:	ddddddddddddddddccccccccbbbbaaff